evilsoft/crocks/src/First/README.md

 `concat` is used to combine (2) `Semigroup`s of the same type under an operation specified by the `Semigroup`.
 In the case of `First`, it will always provide the first non-empty value.
-Any subsequent non-empty values will be thrown away, and will always result in the first non-empty value.
+Any subsequent non-empty values will be thrown away and will always result in the first non-empty value.

 ```javascript